The Theory of Computation group is a part of the Department of Computer Science in the Columbia School of Engineering

 We research the fundamental capabilities and limitations of efficient computation.
 In addition, we use computation as a lens to gain deeper insights into problems from the natural, social, and engineering sciences.
 Our active research areas include algorithmic game theory, complexity theory, cryptography, the design and analysis of algorithms, interactive computation and communication, theoretical neuroscience, property testing, the role of randomness in computation, sublinear and streaming algorithms, and the theoretical foundations of machine learning.

 Our group is highly collaborative, both within Columbia and among peer institutions.
-We have a weekly Theory Lunch and a bi-weekly Student Seminar.
+We have a weekly Theory Lunch and Student Seminar.
 We also have an Undergraduate Theory Learning Seminar that organizes student-run reading groups for undergraduates.
 Most graduate students have (at least) two advisors and collaborate with several professors and other students.
 Some of our faculty are cross-listed with the IEOR department and the Data Science Institute.
 We interact with the New York theory community at large through NYCAC, NYC Theory Day, NYC Crypto Day, and the Simons Collaboration on Algorithms and Geometry.

 Our department and research group are growing, and we're always looking for new members and collaborators.
 If you would like to join our group as a graduate student, please apply to the PhD program in Computer Science at Columbia.
 Please reach out to faculty directly for inquiries about postdoc positions.